Classes | IEC 62304:2006 Section | Document Section |

 - Verification of the software items based on code review and automated unit and integration tests

-- Formative Usability Evaluation through a usability engineer whether the user interface has been
+- Formative Usability Evaluation through a usability engineer whether the user interface has been implemented as specified

 Code review is conducted based on the following criteria: